Miss World 2007

 Miss World 2007 was the 57th edition of the Miss World pageant, held at the Crown of Beauty Theatre in Sanya, China, on December 1, 2007.
+106 contestants competed in this edition.

-Taťána Kuchařová of the Czech Republic crowned Zhang Zilin of China as her successor at the end of the event.
+At the end of the event, Taťána Kuchařová of the Czech Republic crowned Zhang Zilin of China as her successor.
+This is the first time China won the title of Miss World.
+The first and second runners-up we're Angola's Micaela Reis and Mexico's Carolina Morán.

 Background

 The 106 contestants recorded the official torch relay anthem Light the Passion, Share the Dream for the 2008 Olympic Games as a major co-operation between the Beijing Olympic Committee and Miss World Limited.
 The song had its first broadcast to a global audience at the 57th Miss World final on 1 December.

 In addition, to coincide with World AIDS Day, the pageant presented a special tribute to the fight against AIDS, with a televised speech from former South African President Nelson Mandela and the presence of his daughter and grandson, along with traditional dancers from South Africa who joined the contestants in a special song.